top of page

 541-399-4634

-Stop number six will be Packer Orchards and Farm place and here you can find cherries, peaches, plumbs, nectarines, apricots, apples, corn and pumpkins.
+Stop number six will be Packer Orchards and Farm Place, and here you can find cherries, peaches, plums, nectarines, apricots, apples, corn, and pumpkins.
 This is a great place to stop if you have kids because they have a play area and also an area with a bunch of farm animals for the kids to interact with.

 541-234-4006